Chart Color Schemes

 Infrastructure

-Maylands has emerging levels of nearby infrastructure activity, ranking in the 29thth percentile nationally
+Maylands has limited levels of nearby infrastructure activity, ranking in the 18thth percentile nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified 0 projects that could affect this area.
-Notable projects include Osmond Terrace Mixed-Use Development, Norwood Green, Trinity Valley Stormwater Drainage Upgrade, and The Parade Quarter.
-Below is a list detailing those likely most relevant.
+No changes can significantly affect a region's performance like modifications to local infrastructure, major projects, and planning initiatives.
+Zero projects have been identified by AreaSearch as potentially impacting this area.
+Notable projects include Osmond Terrace Mixed-Use Development, Norwood Green, Trinity Valley Stormwater Drainage Upgrade, and The Parade Quarter, with the following list highlighting those most relevant.

 Professional plan users can use the search below to filter and access additional projects.